alshedivat/al-folio/_posts/2018-10-18-handling_ncfile.md

 #     for hyperlinks within the post to work correctly.
 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).

 toc:
+  - name: Bash commands
-  - name: Equations
+  - name: CDO
     # if a section has subsections, you can add them as follows:
     # subsections:
     #   - name: Example Child Subsection 1
     #   - name: Example Child Subsection 2
-  - name: Citations
-  - name: Footnotes
-  - name: Code Blocks
-  - name: Interactive Plots
-  - name: Layouts
-  - name: Other Typography?

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.